anharrington/handsonpython/rstP/ifstatements.rst

         '''

-In your main program, test the function, calling it several times with different lists of integers and printing the results.
+In your main program, test the function, calling it several times with different lists of integers and printing the results in the main program.
 Hint:
 Create a new list, and append the appropriate numbers to it.

 .. _unique-list-ex: